chichi-berlin/website/readme.md

 +   for bikes, parts, accessories:
     -   pages in between start and end should have the same design
     -   in-between levels for grouping are based on certain specs
++   company values:
+    -   sorted in sections
+    -   should contain topics like supported insurance
+    -   links in footer, not part in header nav